geddy/model/README.md

 module.exports = Foo;
 ```

-You then can use it like the following example.
+You can then use it like the following example:

 ```js
 var Foo = require('./foo.js');